chiminey/chiminey/docs/jobmanagement.rst

 Job Termination
 ---------------

-The end-user can terminate already submitted jobs.

-#.
-Submit a job (see :ref:`submit_job`)
-#.
-Click ``Jobs`` to view all submitted jobs.
-#.
-Check the box at the end of the status summary of each job that you wish terminate.
-#.
-Click ``Terminate selected jobs`` button.
-The termination of the
-   selected jobs will be scheduled.
+The `Jobs` page also allows to terminate submitted jobs.
+To terminate a job, check the box at the end of the status summary of the job, click ``Terminate selected jobs`` button at the end of the page.
+The termination of the selected jobs will be scheduled.
 Depending on the current activity of each job, terminating one job may take longer than the other.